Please note: Charles Nduka has never used PIP breast implants and only uses FDA-approved implants for primary breast

-The size of breasts is genetically determined.
-Once developed, the breasts may fluctuate in size in response to changes in weight, pregnancy and breastfeeding.
+Genes determine the size of the breasts.
+Once developed, the breasts may fluctuate in size in response to changes in weight, pregnancy, and breastfeeding.
 The ageing process causes the shape of the breast to change so that they gradually droop (called ptosis).
 This effect is greater following pregnancy, breastfeeding and in particular after a large weight loss.
 Most women have breasts of slightly different sizes, but occasionally a very marked difference may develop.

 An implant placed either under the breast tissue or behind the muscle on which the breast lies can make breasts larger.
-Mr. Nduka usually inserts implants through incisions in the fold beneath the breast (infra-mammary fold).
-Alternatively, the incisions may be made around the areola or in the armpit, with the implants placed either under the breast tissue (subglandular) or behind chest muscle (subpectoral), both possible incision areas for breast implants.
+Mr. Nduka usually inserts implants through incisions in the fold under the breast (Infra-mammary fold).
+Alternatively, he may rarely opt to make the incisions around the areola or in the armpit, with the implants placed either under the breast tissue (subglandular) or behind the chest muscle (subpectoral), both possible incision areas for breast implants.

-At your consultation, you will have discussed your preferred approximate bust size following surgery.
+At your consultation, you will discuss your preferred approximate bust size following surgery.
 The ‘rice test’ can give you some idea of what you will look like.
 For this, place some uncooked rice in a freezer bag (or similar).
 Place this inside a plain (unpadded) bra similar to the type you usually wear and measure your desired cup size.
 Start with 250g of rice and add or remove some until you are comfortable with the additional weight.
-This procedure will not show you the actual appearance after surgery but will go some way towards letting you know what to expect”
+This procedure will not show you the actual appearance after surgery but will go some way towards letting you know what to expect.

 The actual volume of implant used will depend on your skin elasticity, the amount of breast tissue that you already have, and on Mr Nduka’s judgement of what will look natural and appropriate.

-No aspirin or medication containing aspirin should be taken for ten days before surgery.
+You should not take aspirin or any medication containing aspirin ten days before surgery.
 If you smoke you should cut down for one week before surgery and stop smoking completely three days before surgery to reduce the likelihood of post-operative complications.
-The operation is performed under general anaesthetic with a one night stay in a hospital.